sajjad-source/Tiny-Search-Engine/crawler/DESIGN.md

 ## Testing plan

-We've established a '[playground](http://cs50tse.cs.dartmouth.edu/tse/)' for CS50 crawlers to explore.
+We've established a '[playground](http://cs50tse.cs.dartmouth.edu/tse/)' for crawler to explore.

 A sampling of tests that should be run: